⛪ The Rock of Cashel

 You can then explore the stone beehive huts where monks lived and prayed.

-Strikingly situated atop sea cliffs in Antrim, Dunluce Castle has born witness to a long and tumultuous history.
+Strikingly situated atop sea cliffs on Antrim's Causeway Coast, Dunluce Castle has born witness to a long and tumultuous history.

 First built by the Earls of Ulster, this 13th century fortress is also associated with the famous warrior chieftain, Sorley Boy MacDonnell.